WorldCover

 Monitoring global land cover changes is essential in managing the Earth's natural capital such as soils, forests, water resources and biodiversity.
 Given the changing state of this natural capital, the need for timely, accurate and high resolution land cover information is more pressing than ever.

 In October 2021 ESA's WorldCover consortium released a brand new and freely accessible global land cover map at 10 m resolution for 2020, based on both Sentinel-1 and Sentinel-2 data.
-The WorldCover map is available via a dedicated online viewer.
+One year later the WorldCover team released WorldCover 2021, a new and improved version of the product for 2021 with even higher quality!
+The WorldCover maps are available via a dedicated online viewer.
 You can view and download data, access area statistics, compare regions and countries and send user feedback.
-Terrascope connected with WorldCover to expand its reach and offer access to:
+Terrascope connected with WorldCover to expand its reach and offer access to the different products.

 - global coverage